fserb/canvas2D/spec/layers.md

 Rationale
 ---------

-To apply a filter or compositing to a set of draw operations (as opposed to a single one), the onyl current solution is draw to a temporary canvas and then draw the temporary canvas into the final destination.
+To apply a filter or compositing to a set of draw operations (as opposed to a single one), the only current solution is draw to a temporary canvas and then draw the temporary canvas into the final destination.

 This proposal adds an alternative to that by creating a layer that then will be drawn as a single unit.
 This would be equivalent to having a temporary canvas, except not only in a much more friendly way, but with the added benefit that the browser can take care of deciding what's the best dimension of the temporary canvas, given the current transform/clip.